 Why Choose a Container Garden?

 A container garden is the best way to grow vegetables in soil for those with limited outdoor space.
 They offer maximum control, allowing you to move plants as necessary according to your vegetable needs.
 They can be held indoors or outdoors depending on the season.
-Essentially, a container garden can be put just about anywhere, as long as your plants are receiving adequate light.
+Essentially, a vegetable garden in a planter can be put just about anywhere, as long as your plants are receiving adequate light.

 What Containers Should I Use?